jamesbeadle/OpenFPL/README.md

 5. Within the OpenFPL repository, update the frontend and backend canister ids listed as DAO controlled canisters within sns_init.yaml.

-6. Deploy the SNS from the sns-testing repository by running the following commands:
+6. Deploy the SNS from the sns-testing repository by running the following commands, replacing the SNS governance canister id:

 ```bash
 SNS_GOVERNANCE_CANISTER_ID="<INSERT DEPLOYED SNS GOVERNANCE CANISTER ID>"